lewiscollard/django-flexible-images/README.md

 The code for this is trivial; if you're only interested in this part I would suggest ripping it out for use in your own projects.

+If you want to take care of padding and sizing yourself, pass `no_css=True` to the template tag.

 ## How?

 For most uses, just pass any ImageField as an argument to the